JonasonWu/TaskDiary/README.md

 4. as a registered user, I add a new task to the current tasks page.
 5. as a registered user, I can move all of the current tasks to the completed section.
 6. as a registered user, I can see all my completed tasks.
+7. as a registered user, I can log out.
-7. as a user, I can play the memory game if I have the link.
+8. as a user, I can play the memory game if I have the link.

 <!-- 5. as a user, I can check off the task and details of the task to indicate completion. -->
 <!-- 6. as a registered user, I can edit the tasks that was already created. -->
 <!-- 7. as a registered user, I can create groups for the current tasks page to sort the tasks. -->
 <!-- 8. as a registered user, I can search specific diary entries that I previously wrote. -->
 <!-- 9. as a registered user, I can create a new diary entry. -->
 <!--
 11. as a user, I can delete completed tasks.
 12. as a user, I can log out.